How Much Does It Cost to Go Bankrupt?

 How Much Does Going Bankrupt Cost?

-Having discussed what the fees are for, we’ll now address the key question ‘how much does it cost to go bankrupt?’
+Having discussed what the fees are for, we’ll now address the key question how much does it cost to go bankruptcies in UK.
 The adjudicator’s fee is £130 and official receiver’s fee is £550, so the answer is £680 in total.
 You pay either by credit/debit card online when you submit your application or in cash at a bank.

 But what if you have a particularly large or small amount of debt – how much do you pay to go bankrupt then?
 The answer is the same: everyone applying for bankruptcy pays £680.